 The public launch of the group was preceded by the incorporation of a number of companies.
 In October 2019, Alan Craig, Peter McIlvenna and Lord Pearson incorporated the Free Speech Movement Ltd. That same month they also created The Patriotic Alliance Ltd, then in November 2019 the Alternative Alliance Limited was registered with Companies House.
 Finally, in December that year they also registered Hearts of Oak Alliance LTD. Furthermore, McIlvenna is listed as a member of staff on Lord Pearson’s Register of Interests.

 Hearts of Oak launched with a protest on Parliament Square demanding the deportation of Muslim perpetrators of on-street grooming.
-Hearts of Oak described itself as a “populist, anti-establishment movement” that brought together a group including Lennon, various former UKIP figures and evangelical Christian activists.
-It announced that it would campaign on immigration, political correctness and protecting children from the “LGBTQ agenda”.
+Hearts of Oak described itself as a “populist, anti-establishment movement” and announced that it would campaign on immigration, political correctness and protecting children from the “LGBTQ agenda”.

 In 2023, HOPE not hate revealed that McIlvenna and Craig had long been members of the secretive organisation called the New Issues Group which worked to push anti-Muslim politics and met secretly on the parliamentary estate.